 There is a mitzva to safeguard the matzot from becoming ḥametz, as the Torah states, “And you shall observe (u-shemartem) the matzot” (Shemot 12:17).
 This refers specifically to the matzot eaten on the Seder night in fulfillment of the mitzva, for the very next verse states, “in the evening you shall eat matzot.”
 The other matzot one eats on Pesaḥ are like any other food: they may be eaten as long as there is no concern that they contain ḥametz.
 However, we have been commanded to safeguard especially carefully the matza used for the mitzva on Seder night.
 This matza is called “shemura”.

-Ideally, the wheat that will be used for the matzot should be guarded from when it is harvested.
-It is customary to harvest the wheat while it is still a bit moist, for if it were to dry out completely and then get drenched by rain, it would become ĥametz.
-Similarly, later on the grains must be stored where they will not come into contact with water.
+Le-khatḥilah, the safeguarding of the matzot begins with the harvesting of the grain to be used for the matzot.
+Common practice is to harvest the wheat while it is still a bit moist, for if it were to dry out completely and then get drenched by rain, it would become ḥametz.
+Likewise, the wheat kernels must be stored where there is no concern that they will come into contact with water.

-According to geonic responsa cited by many Rishonim, if one neglected to guard the wheat from the time of the grinding, he may purchase flour from the market be-di’avad.
-According to Birur Halakha 40a, one may certainly recite the berakha over matza if it was guarded from the time of grinding (BHL 453:4), because according to Ran and many other Rishonim, the position of Rif and those who agree with him is that guarding matza from the time of harvesting is merely the best way to fulfill the mitzva.
-According to Kaf Ha-ĥayim 482:1, in an extreme situation one may even use matza that was only supervised from the time of kneading and recite a berakha on it.
-It seems that most poskim concur that be-di’avad one may use matza that was guarded only from the time of kneading.
+Geonic responsa, cited by many Rishonim, state that if no wheat was guarded from the time of milling, be-di’avad one may purchase flour from the market.
+If the matza was guarded from the time of milling, one recites the berakha of “al akhilat matza” over it (BHL 453:4), because Ran and many other Rishonim explain that according to Rif and those who agree with him, guarding the matza from the time of harvest is merely the best way to fulfill the mitzva (“mitzva min ha-muvḥar”).
+According to Kaf Ha-ḥayim 482:1, under extenuating circumstances, one may even recite the berakha over matza that was only supervised from the time of kneading.
+It seems that most poskim concur that be-di’avad, guarding from the time of kneading suffices.